-Final Research Plan for Peripheral Artery Disease in Adults: Screening With the Ankle Brachial Index
+Final Research Plan for Peripheral Artery Disease and Cardiovascular Disease: Screening and Risk Assessment With the Ankle-Brachial Index

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 This systematic review will examine the evidence on the effectiveness of screening in generally asymptomatic populations for peripheral artery disease (PAD) in order to improve cardiovascular and PAD-specific morbidity and mortality.
 A concurrent systematic review on the use of nontraditional risk factors in cardiovascular disease (CVD) risk assessment will address the evidence on the effects of resting ankle brachial index (ABI) on 1) the discrimination or calibration of multivariate risk prediction models when used in addition to traditional CVD risk factors, 2) CVD risk reclassification, and 3) CVD health outcomes.
 Together, these two systematic reviews will serve as the basis for the USPSTF recommendation on screening for PAD.